Lucid Dreaming

 What is Hypnagogia Like?

-Like dreams, hypnagogic hallucinations can be quite random in nature.
-Here are some of the most common types you will probably have experienced yourself at some time:
+Here are some of the most common types of hypnagogic hallucinations you will probably have experienced yourself at some time:

-The beginnings of visual hallucinations occur as phosphenes - seemingly random speckles, lines or geometric patterns that may float around or remain still behind your closed eyelids.
 When deeply immersed, you can control these patterns at will.
-First, just focus on changing the direction of the lines.
-Then ask for specific shapes and movements.
+To do this, just focus on changing the direction of the lines.
+Then mentally demand specific shapes and movements.
 After that it's not difficult to have the phosphenes form a familiar face or animal.
-By learning to interact with your visual hypnagogia, you should find it easier to transition the visuals into whole imagined scenes which then become lucid dreams.

-Occasionally you will experience an auditory hallucinations.
 The intensity can vary greatly, from faint impressions to loud buzzing noises frequently reported at the onset of an OBE.
-Auditory hypnagogia range from hearing someone call your name, to hearing the phone ring or snippets of speech appearing to come from very nearby.

-Hypnagogic HallucinationsI find this kind of hallucination is more transitory and I will only hear a brief few words or have a memory of hearing something just a moment ago.
 Unlike the visual stuff, the sounds can't really be controlled (in my experience) simply because they're so fleeting.
-However it may be worth experimenting if you hear drawn out sounds such as music to see if it can be controlled.
+However it may be worth experimenting if you hear drawn out sounds such as music to see if it can be shaped consciously.

 The Tetris Effect

 This is a truly bizarre feature of hypnagogia, where you feel the sensation of acting out a repetitive activity from the day before.
+When I was younger I worked on a supermarket checkout.
+After a long shift, I had the frustrating sensation that I was scanning food items over and over in my hypnagogic state.
+Sometimes I even moved my arms like this in my semi-sleep state.

-When I worked on a supermarket checkout, I used to have the frustrating sensation that I was scanning food items over and over in my hypnagogic state.
-Similarly, waiters and waitresses report having "Server Dreams" where they restlessly wait tables as they fall asleep.
-Chess players claim to see the checkered black-and-white chess board, and boaties have the sensation of being at sea when they go to bed on solid ground.
+Similarly, waiters and waitresses report having "server dreams" where they restlessly wait tables as they fall asleep.
+Chess players claim to see the checkered black-and-white chess board over and over, while boaties have the sensation of rocking at sea when they go to bed on solid ground.
+Remember, though, this is not a dream state; the brain is replaying an abundance of sensory memories before your body finally shuts down and the real dreams begin.

 Sleep Paralysis

-Although unusual, both lucid dreamers and regular dreamers can experience sleep paralysis at any time.
-It involves the sensation of being paralyzed (though really we are all paralyzed as we sleep at night to prevent us acting out our dreams) and this natural bodily process is called REM atonia.
-In this instance however, you are aware of the paralysis and it can be quite scary.
+This involves the sensation of being paralyzed (though really we are all paralyzed as we sleep at night to prevent us acting out our dreams).
+This natural bodily process is called REM atonia.
+In this instance, however, you become aware of the paralysis.
+The phenomenon usually passes in a few seconds or minutes as you return to full wakefulness or deepen the sensation and step your mind into a lucid dream.

-The phenomenon usually passes in a few minutes as you return to full wakefulness or deepen the sensation and step your mind into a lucid dream.
 Sleep paralysis can be accompanied by loud humming, roaring and buzzing noises (just like OBEs) and in severe cases includes visual hallucinations.

 Other Sensations